junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Cas says quietly, "You don't have to do that."

 Balthazar points at the sky again.
 "Order from Upstairs."
-Then whispers, "Boss's friendly gesture, I think, trying to earn his faith back," he tilts his head to Dean and Cas follows his eyes.
+Then whispers, "Boss's friendly gesture, I think, trying to earn his faith back."
+He tilts his head to Dean, and Cas follows his eyes.
 "I don't want to get kicked in the ass again.
 It's scary.
 I almost thought I'd get skinned when he knew the righteous man lost faith."
 Balthazar makes the pretense of a shiver.
 Cas's lips purse thinner at that.

 "What now?"
 Dean asks slowly, then.

 "What do you mean?"
 Balthazar asks back.
 "It's over."

 "What does it leave me and Sammy?
-We are all alone in this world now, everyone we knew were dead."
+We are all alone in this world now; everyone we knew is dead."

 "How's that different from before?"
-Balthazar answers.
+Balthazar quips.

 Dean blinks, and Sam hums.